Decorators

 Decorators are an extension to CSS for RCSS.
-A decorator can be declared and named in a style sheet like a property, and then configured with decorator-specific properties.
+A decorator can be declared in a style sheet and configured with decorator-specific properties.
 Custom decorator types can be developed to suit the needs of the user, and in this manner any kind of decoration can be applied to an element.

 RmlUi decorators